melezhik/Cromtit/README.md

 Nested dependencies are allowed, so a dependency might have another dependency, so on.

 Just be cautious about cycles.
-This should be directed acycling dependency graph.
+This should be directed acycling graph of dependencies.

 # Configuration file example